juniorsundar/pkms/lgsq/pages/Q2 June Demo.md

 		- Final deployment is with T-Motor drone swarms.
 		- If it is possible for F4F to repeat and replicate non-normal flight test cases, then it can be replicated in Masdar for testing.
 This will save chances of drone being wrecked here.
 		- If F4F does not have Holybro procured, then lead time to data collection is uncertain.
+	- Important points when setting up Comms Module v1.5: id:: 66488a15-4e2c-4a74-bc4b-f09e167c608c
+		- To boot the Raspberry Pi device as USB: [raspberrypi/usbboot](https://github.com/raspberrypi/usbboot)
+		- To flash custom image into the Pi, use `sudo rpi-imager`
+			- Install with `sudo apt install rpi-imager`
+			- `sudo` is important because otherwise the `/dev/sdX` cannot be accessible for writing disk image
+		- Check if two communications modules are in the same channel with `iw dev` command.
+If they are not in the same then there will be a communication issue.
+		-